aws/event-ruler/README.md

 This behaviour may change in future version (to avoid any confusions) and should not be relied upon.

-#### Caveat: JSON parsing and duplicate Keys
+#### Caveat: JSON parsing and duplicate keys

-When Ruler deserializes Events or Rules containing duplicate JSON keys, it will only consider the final value in the document order.
+Events or Rules containing duplicate JSON keys as invalid.
+When duplicate keys are passed Ruler will only consider the final value in the document order.
 This means following two rules will compile to the same internal representation.

 ```javascript
 ## has duplicate keys